Disk-MTH/Disk-MTH/README.md

 I am a 19 year old french student at the [CESI engineering school](https://cesi.fr) passionate by IT and new technologies

+All my biggest projects are private because they are either personal code or (for the most part) customer orders.
+Don't be surprised to see me active in commits, but not to see the associated projects

 If you want to contact me or work with me, go through one of the social media that you will find on my [website](https://diskmth.fr)

 As part of my studies I am looking for an internship from the beginning of April for a period of 12 to 15 weeks (in IT of course ^^), if you are a recruiter, contact me via [diskmth@outlook.fr](mailto:diskmth@outlook.fr) to exchange and have my CV